How present are you?

 So there you have it!
 Phew!
 A bit lengthy, but I truly don't know how to do it any other way!
 No matter where you are today, lovely lady, you can CHOOSE to SHOW UP FOR YOURSELF.
 It is simply a matter of knowing who you are, what your priorities are, and bringing yourself into the leftovers!

 What are you waiting for?
 Go SHOW UP!

 The Art & Wine Festival is becoming quite the family tradition and we couldn't be more excited to be sharing it with you again this year!
 The festival itself is the perfect blend of two of my favorite things- art and wine, so right out of the gate it is a win-win in my book!

 A few months prior to the event, my mom, my hubby, and myself begin to play with the spatial setup and the "feeling" of the display.
 (Yes, I said "feeling", it's a design psychology thing.) ;) Once we have laid out the foundational work, my dad helps out A LOT with the construction process of any display structures we may need.
 It truly is a family affair, and one of the reasons I love this event so much!

-What can you expect from the BP Home Decor Collection-
+What can you expect from the BP Fine Art Collection-

 For this festival, I really focused on embracing Spring and all of its beauty, so there will be several macrame plant hangers both in wall hangings and in suspended options.
-I also created a couple abstract-realism paintings with a blue-green and grayscale color palette that embodies the clarity and freshness of the season (Not to mention these are my favorite colors).
-You will also see a small line of other home decor pieces such as pillows, coasters, weavings, etc. that add minimalist beauty to your space.
+I also created a couple abstract paintings with a blue-green and grayscale color palette that embodies the clarity and freshness of the season (Not to mention these are my favorite colors).

 **Bonus** I will also be taking custom orders at the event, so if you have been wanting a piece created just for you, come see me!